AwalaApp/network-website/tech-overview.md

 {% include embed_mp4_video.html path="/assets/diagrams/centralised-server_to_user.mp4" %}

-Note that in the animation above, Bob is using a different Internet gateway (`london.relaycorp.cloud`) than Alice (`frankfurt.relaycorp.tech`).
+Note that in the animation above, Bob is using a different Internet gateway (`london.relaycorp.cloud`) than Alice (`frankfurt.relaycorp.cloud`).
 As a federated network, users can choose their own Internet gateway independently of the service they use and the people they communicate with -- Think of it as the Awala equivalent of an ISP.

 ## Sneakernet